-I’m no expert on Eurasian food but I’ve had the opportunity to enjoy some Eurasian fare thanks to my father's friendly home visits in Malacca the Portuguese Settlement's delicious seafood.
+I’m no expert on Eurasian food but I’ve had the opportunity to enjoy some Eurasian fare thanks to my father's friendly home visits to Malacca.

 Eurasian traditions and their rich food culture originated from the various cross-cultures and are strongly influenced by local fare in the British Malaya.
 Typically, a mix of Malay, Indian and Portuguese ingredients can be found in their dishes.

-I’ve had my fair share of mango asam boi (preserved plum) juice, Vindaloo, Curry Debal and truth to be told, I thought I could only find Eurasian food in Malacca.
+As a lover of mango asam boi (preserved plum) juice, Vindaloo and Curry Debal , I thought I could only find good Eurasian food in Malacca.
 It wasn't until I tried Mary's Kafe's Curry Debal that I realised one didn't need to cross the border for authentic Eurasian cuisine.

 I have to start with Mary’s or I won’t be paying due homage to my first Eurasian meal in Singapore.
 I know Curry Debal is probably the most basic Eurasian dish one can order but it was my first time there so I went with what I knew.
 Spicy, tangy and fragrant, the dish is actually slightly different from the ones I’ve tried across the border (they’re slightly sweeter).

 The sauce is thin, the opposite of a rendang’s, and the vinegar in it makes it so appetising.
 The sourness that comes from the vinegar is very similar to the way lime makes a chili padi sauce pop.

 Personally, it’s a 6.5/10 on the spice scale so I think most Singaporeans can handle it (I said most).